PennLINC/CuBIDS/docs/usage.rst

 ``Parameter Groups`` they want to rename (or delete) in a dedicated column of the summary.csv and pass that edited CSV as an argument to ``cubids-apply``.

-Detecting and Renaming Variant Groups
+Detecting and renaming Variant Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Additionally, cubids-apply can automatically rename files in ``Variant Groups`` based on their